Cucaracha Shrimp (Sinaloa)

 About this recipe

-Shrimp bathed in a dark, smoky dried chile sauce, a speciality of the Sinaloan coast known for its intense flavour.
+Shrimp bathed in a dark, smoky dried chile sauce, a speciality of the Sinaloan coast known for its intense flavor.

 History & Origin

 Cucaracha shrimp are a gem of Sinaloan gastronomy.
-The curious name comes from the dark, almost black colour of the sauce that coats them, reminiscent of a cockroach shell.
+The curious name comes from the dark, almost black color of the sauce that coats them, reminiscent of a cockroach shell.
 Far from what the name might suggest, this is one of the most sophisticated seafood preparations from Mexico's Pacific coast.
-Sinaloa is recognised as one of Mexico's largest shrimp-producing states, and its cooks have developed an impressive repertoire of shrimp recipes over generations.
-The key to the dish is the sauce: a blend of guajillo, ancho and chipotle chiles toasted until nearly charred, giving that characteristic dark colour and a deeply smoky flavour with bitter notes that balance the shrimp's natural sweetness.
+Sinaloa is recognized as one of Mexico's largest shrimp-producing states, and its cooks have developed an impressive repertoire of shrimp recipes over generations.
+The key to the dish is the sauce: a blend of guajillo, ancho and chipotle chiles toasted until nearly charred, giving that characteristic dark color and a deeply smoky flavor with bitter notes that balance the shrimp's natural sweetness.

 Estimated cost